alexbt/algorithms/README.md

 Database Fundamentals

 Data in a relational database is stored in tables, which consist of rows and columns.
-(A set of tables is referred to as a schema.)
+(A set of tables is referred to as a schema..
 Each table has at least one column, but there may be no rows.
 Each column has a type associated with it, which limits the type of data that can be stored in the column, as well as additional constraints.
 Although the columns are ordered, the rows aren’t.
-Any ordering that is required is done when the data is fetched (via a query) from the database.
+Any ordering that is required is done when the data is fetched (via a query. from the database.

 Most tables have keys, although it’s not a requirement (but it is good design).
 A key is a column or set of columns that uniquely identifies a particular row in the table.
 One of the keys is designated to be the primary key.
 For example, in a table of employees, you would use the employee identification number - guaranteed to be unique for each employee - as the primary key.